brenapp/referee.fyi/CONTRIBUTING.md

 ## Technologies

-This project makes use of the following technologies extensively.
+This project makes extensive use of the following technologies.

 - React
 - Tailwind